yoyoyo-yo/DCGAN_keras/README.md

 ## Original data training

-This is work-in-progress.
+You collect images and put them to any directory.

-You collected images you want to generate in a directory.
+***I strongly recommend the number of image is more than 300.***

 You can change directory path **Train\_dirs** in **config.py**.
-You can set one or more passes.
+You can set one or more absolute passes.
 For example,
 ```python
 Train_dirs = [